fabiosvaz/labs/k8s/setup_kubeadm_multi_clusters/README.md

 KUBELET_EXTRA_ARGS=--node-ip=VM_IP_ADDR
 ```

-ssh to each node (This change also includes manager1), and add the flag in <b>/etc/default/kubelet</b>
+ssh to each node (This change also includes manager1), and add the configuration in <b>/etc/default/kubelet</b>

 ```
 Manager1 will be: KUBELET_EXTRA_ARGS=--node-ip=172.17.4.100